Interactive Broadcast Media: History

 IBMI was established on October 31, 1996 by broadcast veteran Roberto Bacsal and businessman Rene Palma as a media outlet for the then-newly acquired DWWW.
-Back then, its offices were located at #23 E. Rodriguez Sr. Ave, Quezon City.
+Back then, its offices were located at #23 E. Rodriguez Sr. Ave. in Quezon City.

-In 2010, Antonio "Tonyboy" Cojuangco Jr. acquired a non-controlling share of IBMI and transferred ownership of ABC Development Corporation's former radio stations (collectively known as Dream FM Network) and its idle TV stations into the former.
+In 2010, Antonio "Tonyboy" Cojuangco Jr. acquired a non-controlling share of IBMI and transferred ownership of radio stations that spun-off from Associated Broadcasting Company (collectively known as Dream FM Network) and its idle TV stations into the former.

-In November 2011, IBMI moved to its new home in Atlanta Center, San Juan, Metro Manila after Radio Mindanao Network took over DWWW's operations.
+In November 2011, IBMI moved to its new home in Atlanta Center in San Juan, Metro Manila after Radio Mindanao Network took over DWWW's operations.
 In 2012, RMN's parent company, EDCanoy Prime Holdings, acquired 49% of IBMI.

-On March 7, 2016, Philippine President Benigno C. Aquino III signed Republic Act No. 10753 which renewed IBMI's legislative franchise for another 25 years.
+On March 7, 2016, Philippine President Benigno S. Aquino III signed Republic Act No. 10753 which renewed IBMI's legislative franchise for another 25 years.
 The law granted IBMI a franchise to construct, install, operate, and maintain, for commercial purposes, radio broadcasting stations and television stations, including digital television system, with the corresponding facilities such as relay stations, throughout the Philippines.
 The law took effect on September 5, 2021.